Staff Reporters

 Having garnered extensive experience at FMCGs, including Kraft Heinz and Unilever, seasoned marketer Dhiren Amin walked into Income Insurance with a plan in mind.
 He spearheaded a pivot towards commercial marketing with KPIs being aligned towards revenue, profit, customer acquisition and cross-selling.
 This practical approach shone in monthly commercial reviews where cross-functional teams—such as sales, product, and finance—would review their performance by product and channel, which could then be translated into action plans for the company.

-As a result of Amin’s quick turnaround of Income in a span of just three years, the company was ranked 34 in Warc’s recent global effectiveness rankings, it was named Southeast Asia’s Brand of the Year at Campaign’s AOY 2024, and the brand took home nine metals at the Effies—where Amin was also a co-chairperson.
+As a result of Amin’s impact in a span of just three years, the company ranked 34 in Warc’s recent global effectiveness rankings, it was named Southeast Asia’s Brand of the Year at Campaign’s AOY 2024, and took home nine metals at the Effies, also being announced as 'Marketer of the year'—where Dhiren was also a co-chairperson.

 Internally, Amin ensures that his marketing and product teams have a healthy representation of women, with 72% of the team comprising women.
 And within this team, he’s a huge proponent of tapping deeply into culture and craft to produce impactful and memorable campaigns—an unsurprising fact given his past agency experience.
 For instance, to train his team to improve their craft, he ensured that they would have a two-day paid training at Cannes Lions.